matter-labs/zksync-era/prover/docs/01_gcp_vm.md

 - [oh-my-tmux](https://github.com/gpakosz/.tmux) or
 - [tmux-sensible](https://github.com/tmux-plugins/tmux-sensible).

-Finally, it is recommended to choose a different terminal theme than what you use locally, so that you can easily see whether you're running in the VM or locally.
+Finally, it is recommended to choose a different terminal theme or prompt than what you use locally, so that you can easily see whether you're running in the VM or locally.

 ## Connecting via VS Code